The Open University since 2006

 Minds and mental phenomena: An introduction

-This unit introduces some philosophical questions concerning the nature of the mind and mental phenomena, such as thoughts, perceptions and emotions.
-The unit considers what is involved in having a mind, whether there are different kinds of minds, and whether there is some characteristic that is shared by all mental phenomena.
+This course introduces some philosophical questions concerning the nature of the mind and mental phenomena, such as thoughts, perceptions and emotions.
+The course considers what is involved in having a mind, whether there are different kinds of minds, and whether there is some characteristic that is shared by all mental phenomena.

-This is an extract from an Open University course which is no longer available to new students.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Philosophy courses or view the range of currently available OU Philosophy courses.

 Copyright & revisions